 We are excited you are considering using your tuition assistance (TA) benefit at Washington University.
-Your best point of contact for information about financial resources is the financial aid adviser for the program in which you are interested.
+Your best point of contact for information about financial resources is the financial aid advisor for the program in which you are interested.

 Information the DOD asks we share with you as you make your college decision.